 He knows now that he is outside of his family.
 He has done things that surprised even him.
 Maybe he could do anything now.
 What was there to stop him?
 Even though the murder was an accident, he knows society will never see it that way.

-But Bigger is certain that he’s found the key to something important in life – that all you need to do is "be bold, do something nobody thought of."
-Everybody believed and that’s what made them blind.
+But Bigger is certain that he’s found the key to something important in life—that all you need to do is "be bold, do something nobody thought of."
 He can do what he wants and not be caught because who would believe that a black man would kill a white girl and then sit calmly down and have breakfast?
 He starts to get happy thinking about it.

 He realizes he doesn’t have to hide.
 Everybody’s blind.
 Jan’s blind, Mr. and Mrs. Dalton are blind, well, Mrs. Dalton is blind in more ways than one.